hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 To generate the shrunken log2 fold change estimates, you have to run an additional step on your results object (that we will create below) with the function `lfcShrink()`.

+> **NOTE: Shrinking the log2 fold changes will not change the total number of genes that are identified as significantly differentially expressed.** The shrinkage of fold change is to help with downstream assessment of results.
+For example, if you wanted to subset your significant genes based on fold change for further evaluation, you may want to use shruken values.
+Additionally, for functional analysis tools such as GSEA which require fold change values as input you would want to provide shrunken values.

 >**NOTE:** Older versions of DESeq2 shrink the fold changes by default, so if you are using an older version of the tool and very large expected fold changes for a number of individual genes are expected, but not enough such that the prior would not include such large fold changes, then you may want to turn off LFC shrinkage.
 >
 >For these older versions of DESeq2, you can turn off the beta prior when calling the `DESeq()` function: `DESeq(dds, betaPrior=FALSE)`.
 By turning off the prior, the log2 foldchanges would be the same as those calculated by: